52North/ConnectinGEO/README.md

     ports:
       - 8080:8080
     links:
-      - postgres-db:postgres
+      - postgres-db-empty:postgres
 ```

 Now, access [http://localhost:8080/52n-sos-webapp](http://localhost:8080/52n-sos-webapp).
 The landing page will tell you to execute the installation procedure.
 Follow this
 guided procedure.
+In particular, apply the following properties:

+* as the _Datasource_ select `PostgreSQL/PostGIS`
-In the database connection section, make sure to set the
+* in the _Database Configuration_ section, make sure to set the
-host to `postgres`.
+_Host_ to `postgres`

 You will have your SOS running in a few seconds.

 ### Using a Pre-filled Database